mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```

-- Add implemention of this methods in the `EFStoreRepository` class (the `SportsStore/Models` folder)
+- Add implementation of this methods in the `EFStoreRepository` class (in `EFStoreRepository.cs` file in the `SportsStore/Models` folder)

 ```
 namespace SportsStore.Models.Repository